Here’s a little-discussed phenomenon: The Automatic No. It sabotages Adult ADHD relationships of all kinds.

 As a child, I survived by doing more than expected so that my failures were lost in the blazing light of accomplishment.
 It was my responsibility to see that the world was in order.

 If my parents fought it was because I failed – and they fought often.
 I didn’t feel I had the right to say no to any request.

-Repeated failures (as a result of saying yes to things I wasn’t equipped to accomplish, or lacking the time, or trying to juggle too much) “no” became my go to response.
+Repeated failures (as a result of saying yes to things I wasn’t equipped to accomplish, or lacking the time, or trying to juggle too much) meant “No” became my go-to response.
 I said it nicely enough but the result was the same.
 I got out from under.
 But I missed out on opportunities to learn, to grow, and too enjoy.

 Since my diagnosis, and studying about life with ADHD, I have begun to moderate my approach to requests.
 Asking questions, assessing current commitments and resources have helped me achieve a more balanced life.

 *That article referenced above is: How I Got My Groove Back.
-Note: I did not write that headline and I still don’t understand it.
+Note: I did not write that headline and I still don’t understand why the website that asked me to write it did.
 He was getting a groove for the first time, not getting it back.
 But read it—it’s good!